Queer people fought back against police harassment at New York City’s Stonewall Inn in June 1969, launching the modern LGBT liberation movement.

-The location where history happened is emphasized in the colorful painting of the Stonewall Inn by Trudie Barreras at the top of this post.
-Barreras is a member of First Metropolitan Community Church of Atlanta.
+The location where history happened is emphasized in the colorful painting of the Stonewall Inn by Trudie Barreras.
+She is a member of First Metropolitan Community Church of Atlanta.
 Her art and writing on queer religious themes have appeared frequently here at the Jesus in Love Blog.
 She also does personalized pet portraits as “donation incentives” for Jesus in Love.

-British artist Tony O’Connell paid homage to the power of Stonewall by photographing his own personal pilgrimage to the historic site in New York City.
-He prayed with incense at the Stonewall Inn earlier this year as part of his a new series on LGBT pilgrimages, which he does as performances recorded in photos.
+British artist Tony O’Connell paid homage to the power of Stonewall by photographing his own personal pilgrimage to the historic bar in New York City in 2013.
+He prayed with incense at the Stonewall Inn as part of his series on LGBT pilgrimages, which he does as performances recorded in photos.
 He travels to places of importance in LGBT history, treating the trip as a pilgrimage to the shrine of a saint.
 For more about O’Connell’s pilgrimages and other art, see my previous post Tony O’Connell reclaims sainthood: Gay artist finds holiness in LGBT people and places.

 Jesus meets the women of Jerusalem and the Stonewall Riots happen in Station 8 from “Stations of the Cross: The Struggle For LGBT Equality” by Mary Button